PedroFerreira1024/wd-pokedex-challenge/README.md

 - presentation: Ui layer free of all business logic, to be as clean as possible using viewmodel as a bridge between it and all logic and data.

 Again separating responsibilities of each layer within a feature was a goal in the project for easier maintenance.

+For tests were used:
+- JUnit: Common Unit Testing assertions
+- Mockito: mocking library
+- Truth: a Google library used for assertion with better readability